Air Conditioner Repair Checklist

 - You’re hearing fizzing or gurgling noises when cooling works.

 - Your evaporator coil is iced over on account of having difficulty handling warmth.

 Worried your unit is losing refrigerant?
 You need a qualified heating and cooling service specialist to fix the leak and refill the right level of refrigerant in your equipment.
 Call us at 816-379-3918 for assistance.

 When it seems like you’re not having enough cool air, there’s probably a clog or disconnection somewhere in your air conditioning system.

 - The beginning stage is looking at your air filter.
 Buy a new one if it’s dusty.

-- Then check the registers are free around your home.
+- Make sure the registers are open around your home.